RobertsLab/sams-notebook/drafts/2020-05-29-Transcriptome-Comparison---C.bairdi-Transcriptomes-Compared-with-DETONATE-on-Mox.md

 NOTE: There are two jobs associated with this because I had to modify SBATCH script after initial run to account for missed reference comparisons.

+Well, I ran this and I am completely unsure what it all means.
+Hah!
+And, ugh!
+It was easy enough to setup and run, so it didn't require too much effort.
+However, even after reading [the paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0553-5), it's still not clear if this has any real value; particularly since the paper focuses on evaluating _de novo_ assemblies.
+The evaluation to a reference transcriptome seems like it's an aside.
+However, the two sets of software are packaged together as DETONATE, so I figured I'd run them both.

+All the files are linked below for anyone curious enough to spend time trying to figure out if these results mean anything...

 Output folder:

 - [20200529_cbai_detonate_transcriptome_comparisons/](https://gannet.fish.washington.edu/Atumefaciens/20200529_cbai_detonate_transcriptome_comparisons/)